lilingxi01/svdm/docs/src/content/docs/logistics/typescript.md

     // You need to use `singleton` function in this way!
     preset: singleton<CustomVariant>().use({
       greetings: {
-        title: 'Hello, World!',
+        title: "Hello, World!",
-        subtitle: 'This is a subtitle',
+        subtitle: "This is a subtitle",
       },
       briefings: {
         // The `subtitle` is optional in your type, so it won't throw an error.
-        title: 'Goodbye, World!',
+        title: "Goodbye, World!",
       },
     }),
   },
   defaultVariants: {
-    preset: 'greetings',
+    preset: "greetings",
   },
 });
 ```